-Since portlets can be considered small Web applications, the definition of usability can be extended for portlet usability.
-Diaz et al. [11] define it as the capability of a portlet to be understood, learned or used under specified conditions.
+Due to their characteristic of being considered small Web applications, usability can be defined for portlets as well.
+Diaz et al. (2004) define portlet usability as the capability of the portlet to be understood, learned or used under specified conditions.
 The implicit interest indicators can be used to facilitate the task of usability evaluators.
-Atterer et al. [1] show many situations in which this is true, for example by using true users instead of volunteers in the lab.
-Furthermore, a study [19] states the possibility of performing a choice among different portlets with similar features, choosing on the basis of their usability.
-Our tool can be useful to this extent, in order to isolate the interactions relative to a given portlet thus evaluating its usability.
+(Atterer et al., 2006) shows many situations in which this is true, for example using true users instead of volunteers in the lab.

-The position of the portlets affects the usability of the portal.
-For example, let us suppose that a task can be performed by interacting with more than one portlet.
-The position of the portlets involved in the task can affect the amount of time necessary to perform the task itself.
+Portlet position affects the usability of the portal.
+Let us suppose that a task can be performed by interacting with more than one portlet.
+Their position can affect the amount of time necessary to perform the task.
 A usability study can be aimed at finding the best location for each of these portlets.
-Our system allows the usability evaluators to record and evaluate the action of the users in all of the different portlet arrangements.